Justin Barcia Explains Move to GasGas Team for 2021 - Racer X Online

 Yamaha’s decision to go with Star Yamaha for the factory 450 effort was a curious one for sure.
 The existing factory team had started using multi-time supercross and motocross champion Ryan Villopoto for testing and in talking to those guys, they were thinking they were on a path to improvements when the rug was pulled out from under them by Yamaha’s decision.
 Development sort of stopped halfway through the summer when news leaked that the Star guys would be taking it on after the last race.
 For his part, Barcia was happy with the crew around him over there.

 “When I left, that [Yamaha] was a solid team there,” Barcia said.
 “Much love to those guys.
-I enjoyed working with RV, Hutch [Grant Hutcheson], Sergio Avante.
+I enjoyed working with RV, Hutch [Grant Hutcheson], Sergio Avanto.
 Sergio was awesome to work with.
 I gained so much experience being around him.
 He’s worked with so many great people.
 I hope whichever route his career goes hopefully I’ll get to see him around because he’s just a super awesome guy.

 “It was sad the way things went and the Yamaha team is not around anymore.
 We needed more years and more development and things like that.
 It just got taken away from us which was super sad.
 At the end of the day, I wish all those guys the absolute best moving forward in their career. “